lpl0007/COMP2710-Project4/README.md

 ## Integration Testing
 Integration testing (a.k.a., Integration and Testing) is the phase in software testing in which individual software modules are combined and tested as a group.

+## Grade
+95/100

+### TA Comments
++ Three trivia questions should be asked during your trivia game. -5